grafana/integration-sample-apps/sample-apps/pgbouncer/README.md

    ```

 2. **Set Up Default Config**:
    Execute `make defaultconfig` to create a template file with default configuration variables.
-Modify `jinja/variables/cloud-init.yaml` to connect the Grafana agent to an external Prometheus compatible TSDB and/or Loki server.
+Modify `jinja/variables/cloud-init.yaml` to connect Alloy to an external Prometheus compatible TSDB and/or Loki server.

 3. **Render Cloud-init Configuration**:
    Run `make render-config` to generate the `cloud-init.yaml` file based on your configuration.